iadnanmukhtar/bookstoread/README.md

 2. **Create a template note:**
    - Make a new note in your vault, for example `Books to Read.md`
-   - Add this at the very top:
+   - Add this at the very top, replacing the path with your actual book folder:
      ```yaml
      ---
      type: "Books to Read"
-     source: ""
+     source: "/path/to/your/book/folder"
      ---
      ```
    - Leave the rest blank, or add a line like "Generating..." as a placeholder.
 The script will replace it when you run the command.

 3. **Set up the shell command:**
    - Go to Settings → Shell commands and click "Add command"
    - In the Command field, enter the full path to the script, followed by the active file variable.
+When you run the command, the script reads the `source:` value from the note's frontmatter to find your book folder.
-The paths below are examples showing where you might have saved the script.
+   - The paths below are just examples showing where you might have saved the script.
+Swap in your actual location.

    **Mac:**
    ```